thomasding/td-vimrc/README.md

     * Automatically complete code with [neocomplete](https://github.com/Shougo/neocomplete.vim).

+        > Neocomplete depends on Lua support of vim.
+        > Run `:echo has('lua')` in your vim to see if it supports Lua.
+        > `1` indicates your vim supports Lua and `0` indicates not.

+        > To install a macvim with lua support in OS X, run in terminal:

+        ```shell
+        $ brew install macvim --with-lua --with-override-system-vim
+        $ brew linkapps macvim
+        ```

+        > `--with-override-system-vim` instructs macvim to replace system default vim.

         > Neocomplete shows a popup with candidates while you are typing.
         > Press `<Tab>` to switch between the candidates in the popup.
         > Just ignore the popup if the completion does not satisfy the expectation.